How do I give feedback?

 Treat feedback as a gift

 The more feedback, the more perspectives.
 It is crucial to reflect on the feedback you receive.
-In the end, however, you decide what you do with it.
+In the end, however, you decide if and how you act upon it.

 Ask clarifying questions